shireenhamza/maximromanov.github.io/_posts/2016-03-29-ChronoCoverage.md

   - Chronology
 ---

-*While looking for a way to identify all biographical collections and chronicles (and, by extension, all other texts that offer data for time-series analysis) in a collection of 0ver 10,000 texts, it occurred to me that all these texts share the same common feature—they are replete with dates.
+*While looking for a way to identify all biographical collections and chronicles (and, by extension, all other texts that offer data for time-series analysis) in a collection of 0ver 10,000 texts, it occurred to me that all these texts share the same common feature—they are teeming with dates.
 So, what if we try to identify such texts computationally?!
-Not only will this help us to find all relevant titles in the sea of text—without overlooking or missing anything!—we, arguably, can get an insight into the chronological coverage of each of those titles, the chronological focus of premodern Islamic historians, the chronological coverage of the entire collection of historical texts.
-But let us start with the broader implications of why we should do such things.*
+Not only will this help us to find all relevant titles in the sea of text—without overlooking or missing anything!—we, arguably, can get an insight into the chronological coverage of each of those titles, the chronological focus of premodern Islamic historians, the chronological coverage of the entire collection of historical texts. **Note**: Appendices will allow one to explore the chronological coverage of about 1,000 individual texts as well as the coverage of particular periods (here,* hijri *centuries—i.e., which texts focus on particular periods).*

+*****************

+# Introduction

 Digital collections of classical Arabic texts have mushroomed over the past decade and a half.
 The three major libraries—_al-Ǧāmiʿ al-kabīr_ (HDD), [Shamela.ws](http://shamela.ws/), [ShiaOnlineLibrary.com](http://shiaonlinelibrary.com/)—include over 10,000 titles.
 There is probably another dozen collections that offer texts in hundreds and thousands (for example, [Alwaraq.net](alwaraq.net), [Waqfeya.com](waqfeya.com), [NoorLib.ir](noorlib.ir), [GhBook.ir](http://www.ghbook.ir), [Lib.Eshia.ir](http://lib.eshia.ir/), [Library.Tebyan.net](http://library.tebyan.net/), [HathiTrust.org](hathitrust.org), [Archive.org](http://www.archive.org)).